thomasgoldstein/zabuyaki/res/tiled/README.md

 > Hint: Hold SPACE key while drawing with the left mouse button pressed to pan the stage.

-## Background images ##
+## Background and foreground image layers ##
-Every BG image goes into its own layer.
-Go to the **Layers tab**.
-Create **Image layer**.

-Name bg images for your easy editing.
+All the background parallax images go into **background** Group Layer.
+All the foreground images should be placed into **foreground** Group Layer.
+Name it either **background** or **foreground**.
+The case matters!

+To add new images onto the stage select the Group Layer and go to the **Layers tab**.
+Create **Image Layer**.
+Select a new image file for the Image property.
+Rename the Image Layer as just added image!

+You can add sub-folders with images withing **background** or **foreground**.
+Only **Group Layer** type of the sub-folders is supported.
+Please avoid adding more sub-folders within sub-folders.

-Set property Visible to false if you don't want to see this image in the game.
+Set property Visible to false if you don't want to see this image or the sub-folder in the game.
 You can toggle it later.

-e.g. I use a big stage picture as a template.
+E.g. Use a big stage picture as a template.
 You can vary its transparency level.
 It is good for positioning.
 But this property value is ignored in Zabuyaki.

 Hint: You can duplicate layers.
 They would keep its properties and the image reference.
 Just move it and rename.

+Hint: Change the images and sub-folders order to affect the in game Z-Index.

+Hint: Use LOCK icons to protect images or groups of images from shifting.

 ## Background image file format ##
 Supported image formats: **PNG, JPEG, TGA,** and **BMP**.

 Use PNG 8-bit with indexed transparency.
 Leave 2 transparent pixels at every side of the image.
 They are cropped automatically.

-## Stage BG color ##
+## Stage default background color ##
 Use menu **Map / Map Properties** to see the **Background color** map property.
 Expand the property and edit R G B and Alpha(transparency) entries.